Mowing Wisconsin's roadsides

 • Preserve Wisconsin's natural beauty

-Mowing policy
+Mowing references:

 Trans 280, Roadside Vegetation Management, establishes uniform procedures to maintain, enhance and protect roadside vegetation and ecology (maintenance of trees, shrubs, grasses and forbs).